briandrum/codes.forchagrin.com/_chapters/chapter-1519-fireworks.md

 shipping permit holder as authorized by Ohio R.C.
 3743.40, an out-of-state resident as authorized by Ohio R.C.
 3743.44, a resident of this State as authorized by Ohio R.C.
 3743.45, or a licensed exhibitor of fireworks as authorized by Ohio R.C.
-3743.50 to 3743.55 and Section 1519.02 and except as provided in Section 1519.05.
+3743.50 to 3743.55 and Section 1519.02 of this Chapter 1519 and except as provided in Section 1519.05 of this Chapter 1519.

 2. _(b)_ Except as provided in Section 1519.05 and except for licensed exhibitors of fireworks authorized to conduct a fireworks exhibition pursuant to Ohio R.C.
-3743.50 to 3743.55 and Section 1519.02, no person shall discharge, ignite or explode any fireworks in this Municipality.
+3743.50 to 3743.55 and Section 1519.02 of this Chapter 1519, no person shall discharge, ignite or explode any fireworks in this Municipality, including a prohibition of the discharge, ignition or explosion of fireworks purchased pursuant to Section R. C. 3743.45, intending to prohibit the discharge, ignition or explosion of fireworks on private property on any of the days set forth in Ohio R.C.
+3743.45(b).
+(Ord.
+2022-05.
+Passed 3-14-22.)

 3. _(c)_ No person shall use in a theater or public hall, what is technically known as fireworks showers, or a mixture containing potassium chlorate and